Keynote Speaker: Mac Van Wielingen

 CEO, BC LNG Alliance

+In 2020, Bryan led the evolution of the BC LNG Alliance into a new national voice as the Canadian LNG Alliance.
 Prior to joining the Alliance, Bryan was the President and CEO of the Mining Association of British Columbia (MABC), leading the Association’s effort to position the industry as a global leader in responsible development and critical contributor to society's transition to a lower carbon economy.

-Before joining the private sector, Bryan spent several years in senior roles with the government of British Columbia.
+Before joining the private sector, Bryan spent several years in senior roles with the Government of British Columbia.

 Executive Director, Advanced Hydrocarbons, Alberta Innovates